 The desire to make volunteerism in the Wee Kim Wee School of Communication and Information more sustainable brought third-year students Eugene Tang, Alif Amsyar and Jerome Wong (all CS’20) together to revamp the existing volunteer programme in school.

-Their experience during WeeTrip (WKWSCI’s annual overseas community involvement project) two years ago, which saw the trio building a house in Vietnam, made them question if their efforts would have a lasting impact.
+Tang and Alif’s experience during WeeTrip (WKWSCI’s annual overseas community involvement project) two years ago, which saw the pair building a house in Vietnam, made them question if their efforts would have a lasting impact.

 “We moved bricks for the house but the villagers could do that faster than we ever could.
 This spurred the question: Are we actually doing something substantial for the people over there?”

 This led to them founding WeeVolunteer in July 2018, an umbrella programme that encompasses the new local outreach initiative, WeeReach, as well as the longstanding overseas outreach programme, WeeTrip, which has been running for 7 years.

 Overseas vice-chair Alif, who spearheads the overseas outreach programme, describes WeeVolunteer, or WeeVo for short, as a “new start”, as WKWSCI has never had an outreach programme that catered to the local community before.

 The organising committee of WeeVo noticed that in recent years many students have expressed their interest to volunteer, but a large number of them could not commit to WeeTrip.
 They either found the trip costly or it clashed with their plans for the semester break, said WeeVo chairperson Tang.